ajsinha/abhikarta-llm/docs/PATENT_APPLICATION.md

 - quiet hours configuration to suppress non-critical notifications during specified time periods;
 - channel-specific addressing (Slack user ID, email address).

+**Claim 22** (v1.4.5): A hierarchical AI organization system for modeling corporate structures with AI agents, comprising:
+- an organization entity containing configuration, status, and an event bus channel for intra-organization communication;
+- a hierarchical tree of AI nodes representing roles in an organization chart, where each node has a role type (executive, manager, analyst, coordinator), an assigned AI agent, and optional human mirror configuration;
+- a task delegation mechanism wherein parent nodes can delegate subtasks to child nodes using configurable strategies (parallel, sequential, conditional);
+- an aggregation mechanism wherein parent nodes collect and synthesize responses from child nodes to produce consolidated outputs;
+- wherein each AI node can be configured with human-in-the-loop controls requiring approval before task completion.

+**Claim 23** (v1.4.5): The AI organization system of Claim 22, further comprising:
+- a human mirror configuration for each AI node, associating the AI agent with a real employee including name, email, Teams ID, and Slack ID;
+- notification triggers that alert the human mirror when their AI counterpart performs significant actions;
+- the ability for the human mirror to override, approve, reject, or modify AI-generated outputs at any point.

+**Claim 24** (v1.4.5): The AI organization system of Claim 22, wherein the task delegation mechanism comprises:
+- decomposition of parent tasks into subtasks with specific assignments to child nodes;
+- parallel delegation strategy that dispatches all subtasks simultaneously and awaits all responses;
+- sequential delegation strategy that dispatches subtasks one at a time, using each response to inform subsequent delegations;
+- conditional delegation strategy that uses LLM-powered decision making to determine which child nodes should receive subtasks based on task content and node capabilities.

+**Claim 25** (v1.4.5): The AI organization system of Claim 22, further comprising:
+- a visual organization designer with drag-and-drop interface for creating and modifying AI organization hierarchies;
+- real-time visualization of task flow through the organization showing which nodes are actively processing;
+- HITL dashboard displaying pending approvals across all nodes requiring human review;
+- organization templates for common corporate structures (research teams, compliance units, customer support hierarchies).

+**Claim 26** (v1.4.5): A method for hierarchical AI task processing comprising:
+- receiving a task at a root node of an AI organization;
+- the root node analyzing the task using an LLM to determine delegation strategy;
+- generating subtasks and assigning them to appropriate child nodes based on their roles and capabilities;
+- child nodes processing subtasks, optionally further delegating to their own children;
+- collecting responses from child nodes as they complete;
+- synthesizing child responses into a consolidated parent response using LLM-powered aggregation;
+- optionally routing the consolidated response through human-in-the-loop review;
+- returning the final approved output.

+**Claim 27** (v1.4.5): The AI organization system of Claim 22, wherein each AI node maintains:
+- position coordinates for visual representation in the organization designer;
+- current task assignment and status;
+- HITL configuration including enabled flag, approval requirements, timeout settings, and auto-proceed behavior;
+- notification channel preferences for human mirror alerts;
+- a reference to the assigned AI agent with agent-specific configuration overrides.

 ---

 ## 10. ABSTRACT

-A system and method for intelligent agent orchestration with LLM-powered swarm choreography and enterprise notifications is disclosed.
+A system and method for intelligent agent orchestration with LLM-powered swarm choreography, enterprise notifications, and hierarchical AI organizations is disclosed.
 The system comprises a master actor that receives external triggers from various sources (Kafka, RabbitMQ, HTTP, scheduled events, user queries, webhooks) and uses a large language model to intelligently decide which tasks to publish to an internal event bus.
 A plurality of agent pools, each containing configurable numbers of pre-warmed agent instances, subscribe to event patterns and react to published tasks.
 A novel round-robin selection mechanism ensures fair distribution of work across agent instances by selecting based on least-recently-used and least-used-count criteria.
 The system includes a unified message broker abstraction supporting Kafka, RabbitMQ, and ActiveMQ with configurable backpressure strategies, as well as an LLM provider abstraction supporting 10+ providers.
 A multi-channel notification system enables agents, workflows, and swarms to send alerts to Slack, Microsoft Teams, and email with rate limiting, retry logic, and audit logging.
 A webhook receiver allows external systems to trigger agent activities with cryptographic signature verification and replay protection.
-Visual designers enable non-programmers to configure agents, workflows, swarms, and notification channels through drag-and-drop interfaces.
-The combination of LLM-powered choreography, pre-warmed agent pools, unified messaging, enterprise notifications, and visual design tools provides a comprehensive platform for building autonomous, scalable AI agent systems.
+A hierarchical AI organization module enables modeling of corporate structures with AI nodes representing roles, supporting task delegation to subordinates, response aggregation, and human mirror configuration for each AI role.
+Visual designers enable non-programmers to configure agents, workflows, swarms, AI organizations, and notification channels through drag-and-drop interfaces.
+The combination of LLM-powered choreography, pre-warmed agent pools, unified messaging, enterprise notifications, hierarchical AI organizations, and visual design tools provides a comprehensive platform for building autonomous, scalable AI agent systems.

 ---